-DCP delivery services that uses fast internet to distribute DCPs to cinemas send the 3D DCP to the 3D cinemas and the 2D DCP to the 2D cinemas.
-In the future if a venue have a RGB laser projector, it would be easy to send them the RGB laser DCP instead of the xenon DCP.
+DCP delivery services that use fast internet to distribute DCPs to cinemas send the 3D DCP to the 3D cinemas and the 2D DCP to the 2D cinemas.
+In the future, if a venue has an RGB laser projector, it would be easy to send them the RGB laser DCP instead of the xenon DCP.

 RP 431-2:RGB LASER REC 2020 could possibly use:

 -REC 2020 color space,